 Most French Bulldogs love running and playing in the backyard, but for others, this could probably wind up becoming a disturbing experience.

 Frenchies with grass allergies have a variety of unpleasant side effects that can be challenging to alleviate, and if you don’t address your French Bulldogs allergies, their allergic reaction will only get worse.

 In fact, your Frenchies fur will pick up pollen, not only from grass but from other places which have grass pollen on them, such as the floor.

-Even though you have your Frenchie indoors during the spring and summer months, you can still bring in pollen on your clothing, shoes, and bodies.
+Even though you have your Frenchie indoors during the spring and summer months, you can still bring in pollen on your clothing, shoes, and body.